RenzeLou/Muffin/README.md

 The most important field of this json object is the `input`.
 As for the other fields, you can simply fill them with dummy values (such as `None`).

+> **Note**
+>
-Due to the complex file structure of SuperNI and the extreme large size of Dolma, we don't provide the detailed preprocessing scripts.
+> Due to the complex file structure of SuperNI and the extreme large size of Dolma, we don't provide the detailed preprocessing scripts.
+>

-However, feel free to use any other text sources (e.g., multi-task datasets or pretraining corpus).
+> However, feel free to use any other text sources (e.g., multi-task datasets or pretraining corpus).
 We anticipate that any free-form text corpus can be used in our pipeline.
-Only to make sure that the input texts are in the json format as above.
+Only to make sure that the input texts are in the json format as above. 😊😊😊

 #### Instruction Brainstorm